You are here

 (A 17-digit Birth Registration Number (BRN) or National Identity Card (NID) Number of the applicant is required for online application.
-Those who do neither have NID card nor have done Birth Registration, may apply online for Birth Registration at the High Commission.
+Those who do neither have a NID card nor have done Birth Registration may apply online for Birth Registration at the High Commission.
 For details, please Click here)

 2. Print the online application once submitted.

-3. Have the printed copy attested (at page- 4) by authorized official.
+3. Have the printed copy attested (at page- 4) by an authorized official.